2nd Chronicles Chapter 1

 my father, and have made me to reign in his place.

-1:9 Now, O LORD God, let your promise to Davidדָּוִד
+, let your promise to Davidדָּוִד

 /ˈdeɪvɪd/; romanized: Dāwīḏ, “beloved one”) Historians of the Ancient Near East agree that David probably lived around 1000 BCE.
 For more info click here

-1:10 Give me now wisdom and knowledge, that I may go out and come in before this people: for who can judge this your people, that is so great?
+1:10 Give me now wisdom and knowledge, that I may go out and come in before this people: for who can judge this your people, [that is] so great?

-1:11 And God said to Solomonשְׁלֹמֹה
+said to Solomonשְׁלֹמֹה

 , Because this was in your heart, and you have not asked riches, wealth, or honor, nor the life of your enemies, neither yet have asked long life; but have asked wisdom and knowledge for yourself, that you may judge my people, over whom I have made you king:

-1:12 Wisdom and knowledge is granted to you; and I will give you riches, and wealth, and honor, such as none of the kings have had that have been before you, neither shall there any after you have the like.
+1:12 Wisdom and knowledge [is] granted to you; and I will give you riches, and wealth, and honor, such as none of the kings have had that [have been] before you, neither shall there any after you have the like.

 Solomon’s wealth